McGinn double helps Villa crush Forest 4-0 to reach Europa League final

 "They were a 12th man," he said.
 "We've shown all season how well we can play, and we did it today, we deserved this."

+"It was a great performance all round," added double goalscorer McGinn.
+"The atmosphere in here was electric ... but we've still got one game to go to achieve what we want."

-Apart from one early shot by Omari Hutchinson, Forest went down tamely, managing only two shots on target to Villa's 10.
+Apart from one early shot by Omari Hutchinson, Villa's fellow English Midlands opponents Forest went down tamely, managing only two shots on target to the hosts' 10.

-Villa's fellow Midlands side Forest - also European champions, in 1979 and 1980 - have also been waiting a long time for a trophy since their League Cup win in 1990.
+Forest, themselves European champions in 1979 and 1980, have like Villa been waiting a long time for a trophy since their last one, the League Cup in 1990.